Entrepreneurial Ecosystems and the role of the entrepreneur

 #5.
 Talent and new knowledge

 Fifthly, the presence of sufficient diversity and the ability of talented human capital is also important.
-Particularly, in relatively small fast-growing small businesses the entrepreneur does not always have the knowledge and skills to adapt to changes quickly enough.
+Particularly, in relatively small fast-growing small businesses the owner does not always have the knowledge and skills to adapt to changes quickly enough.
 Hence, the exchange of knowledge and interaction with experts is of great importance.
 E-Scan has a platform where business coaches, mentors, and specialists, can be linked to the entrepreneurial community.